1. What are the The COBIS Patron's Accreditation and COBIS Compliance Standards?

 14. How can staff of our school become COBIS Peer Accreditors?

-Please complete this form or contact the COBIS Director of Accreditation (email@example.com).
+Please contact the COBIS Accreditation Officer (firstname.lastname@example.org).
 Online and some face-to-face training will be given to those selected.
 Peer Accreditors will include experienced, specialist teachers, and also some staff experienced as TAs or in marketing, financial and resource management, IT and communication.

 15. How does this affect NQT induction?